tomcam/postgres/cheatsheet/README.md

 ### Warning: SQL commands end with a semicolon!

 One gotcha is that almost all SQL commands you enter into `psql` must end in a semicolon.

-For example:
+* For example,suppose you want to remove a table named `sample_property_5`.
+You'd enter this command:

 ````
-postgres=# DROP TABLE "sample_property";
+postgres=# DROP TABLE "sample_property_5";
 ````

 It's easy to forget.
-If you do forget the semicolon, you'll see this perplexing prompt:
+If you do forget the semicolon, you'll see this perplexing prompt.
+Note that a `[` has been inserted before the username portion of the prompt, and another prompt appears below it.

 ````
-[postgres=# DROP TABLE "sample_property"
+[postgres=# DROP TABLE "sample_property_5"
 postgres=#

 ````